JeffofBread/jdwm/README.md

 ## Dependencies

-These are all programs scripts or jeff_dwm relies on (specified in `()`) in some way or another.
+These are all programs or libraries jeff_dwm relies on (specified in `()`) in some way or another.
 To not have them would severely reduce the functionality or result in the whole thing being non-functional.

 Also, if anyone would like to add more package managers or distros to this list, I would appreciate it, please either reach out on discord @jeffofbread, start a discussion here on github, or create a pull request.